NoakLiu/LLMEasyQuant/README.md

 # LLMEasyQuant

 LLMEasyQuant is a package developed for Easy Quantization Deployment for LLM applications.
+Nowadays, packages like TensorRT and Quanto have many underlying structures and self-invoking internal functions, which are not conducive to developers' personalized development and learning for deployment.
+LLMEasyQuant is developed to tackle this problem.

 Author: Dong Liu, Meng Jiang, Kaiser Pister